Unlawful removal of a person (often a child) from their home environment.

 - committal proceedings

-Where a Magistrates' Court hears evidence on an indictable charge and decides whether the accused should be sent for trial (also called a preliminary examination).
+Where a Magistrates' Court hears evidence on an indictable charge and decides whether the accused should be sent for trial for the offence(s).

 See indictable offence.